notryanb/notryanb.github.io/_posts/2019-06-05-rust-doom-fire-fx.md

 we need a texture to manipulate as well.
 SDL gives us the ability to bind behavior to keyboard events which are nice for exiting our project.
 We should take care of the setup process before starting the loop.
+All loop and setup code should be in the `main()` function.
+You can add it after all the color palette and pixel buffer code.

 ```rust
     // Set Up SDL Windox & Canvas